Distribution: Occurring east of the Cascades crest in Washington, where endemic to the Wenatchee Mountains.

-Habitat: Open, usually rocky areas, at moderate to mid-elevations in the mountains.
+Habitat: Open, usually rocky areas, at middle elevations.

 Conservation Status: Sensitive in Washington (WANHP)